ArvinFarrelP/ArvinFarrelP/README.md

 [arvin@arvinlabs.me](mailto:arvin@arvinlabs.me)

-Encrypted communication is preferred using OpenPGP.
+Encrypted communication preferred via OpenPGP.
 Public key available via Keyoxide / keyserver.

 ---

 ## 🗂 Deprecated Key

-This key is no longer in use and has been replaced by the primary identity above.
+This key has been retired and replaced by the current identity.

 `2A33 91F7 2DB6 A6E2 CB84 D1C8 94BB 0A21 51DC 1C4C`